This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit screen time.
 Your child should spend no more than 2 hours watching TV, using the computer, or playing video games.
 Set up a security filter on your computer to limit what your child can access on the internet.

 - Help your child learn outside of the classroom.
-Take him to places that will help him learn and discover.
-For example, a children's museum will allow him to touch and play with objects as he learns.
-Take him to the library and let him pick out his own books.
-Make sure he returns the books when he is done.
+Take your child to places that will help him or her learn and discover.
+For example, a children's museum will allow him or her to touch and play with objects as he or she learns.
+Take your child to the library and let him or her pick out books.
+Make sure he or she returns the books.

 - Encourage your child to talk about school every day.
 Talk to your child about the good and bad things that happened during the school day.
-Encourage him to tell you or a teacher if someone is being mean to him.
+Encourage him or her to tell you or a teacher if someone is being mean to him or her.
 Talk to your child about bullying.
-Make sure he knows it is not acceptable for him to be bullied, or to bully another child.
+Make sure he or she knows it is not acceptable for him or her to be bullied, or to bully another child.
 Talk to your child's teacher about help or tutoring if your child is not doing well in school.

-- Create a place for your child to do his homework.
-Your child should have a table or desk where he has everything he needs to do his homework.
-Do not let him watch TV or play computer games while he is doing his homework.
-He should only use a computer during homework time if he needs it for an assignment.
-Encourage your child to do his homework early instead of waiting until the last minute.
-Set rules for homework time, such as no TV or computer games until his homework is done.
-Praise your child for finishing his homework.
-Let him know you are available if he needs help.
+- Create a place for your child to do his or her homework.
+Your child should have a table or desk where he or she has everything he or she needs to do his or her homework.
+Do not let him or her watch TV or play computer games while he or she is doing his or her homework.
+Your child should only use a computer during homework time if he or she needs it for an assignment.
+Encourage your child to do his or her homework early instead of waiting until the last minute.
+Set rules for homework time, such as no TV or computer games until his or her homework is done.
+Praise your child for finishing homework.
+Let him or her know you are available if he or she needs help.

 - Help your child feel confident and secure.
 Give your child hugs and encouragement.
 Do activities together.
-Praise your child when he does tasks and activities well.
+Praise your child when he or she does tasks and activities well.
 Do not hit, shake, or spank your child.
-Set boundaries and make sure he knows what the punishment will be if rules are broken.
+Set boundaries and make sure he or she knows what the punishment will be if rules are broken.
 Teach your child about acceptable behaviors.

 What you need to know about your child's next well child visit:

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 11 to 14 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may get the following vaccines at his next visit: Tdap, HPV, and meningococcal.
-He may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+Your child may get the following vaccines at his or her next visit: Tdap, HPV, and meningococcal.
+He or she may need catch-up doses of the hepatitis B, hepatitis A, MMR, or chickenpox vaccine.
 Remember to take your child in for a yearly flu vaccine.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.